-- 6. You cannot make a contribution other than a rollover or transfer contribution to your IRA for the year in which you reach age 701/2 or thereafter. - 7.
-A taxpayer may qualify for a tax credit for contributions to an IRA, depending on the taxpayer's adjusted gross income.
+6. You cannot make a contribution other than a rollover or transfer contribution to your IRA for the year in which you reach age 701/2 or thereafter.
+The maximum age for IRA contributions beginning after December 31, 2019 has been eliminated.
+Beginning in tax year 2020, IRA owners who have compensation can contribute to their IRAs regardless of their age.

+7. A taxpayer may qualify for a tax credit for contributions to an IRA, depending on the taxpayer's adjusted gross income.